Matilda van den Bosch

 Matilda is a doctor in medicine as well as in landscape planning and public health.

-Since July 2016 she is an assistant professor at The University of British Columbia, Canada, where she holds a shared affiliation between the School of Population and Public Health and the Department of Forest and Conservation Sciences.
+She holds a shared affiliation between the School of Population and Public Health and the Department of Forest and Conservation Sciences.

 She investigates how environmental exposures, for example urban green spaces, can influence human health and how this displays in various populations across various socioeconomic conditions.
 The policy goal is to develop evidence-based plans for healthier cities in a changing climate, with sustainable solutions for the health of humans and natural environments.

-Her interests include regulating urban ecosystem services, such as heat reduction and consequential reduction in heat related morbidity and mortality, as well as cultural services form urban nature, involving for example increased physical activity and stress recovery in relation to preventing several non-communicable diseases.
+Her interests include regulating urban ecosystem services, such as heat reduction and consequential reduction in heat related morbidity and mortality, as well as cultural services from urban nature, involving for example increased physical activity and stress recovery in relation to preventing several non-communicable diseases.
 Much of the research focuses on linkages between various types of land-use data and health mediators or outcomes.
 Previous studies have included experimental research in virtual reality laboratories, analyzing psychophysiological responses to different standardized environments with biomarkers.
 Various methods are used for analysing impact of exposures, such as epidemiological statistics, GIS-analyses, randomised trials, and systematic reviews.
 She has also developed theories on how external and internal stimuli affect our automatic brain systems, based on neurological fundaments regarding altruism, pro-social and pro-environmental behaviour.

 CANUE is a pan-Canadian research consortium that will gather and develop measures of environmental factors for every neighbourhood across Canada.
 Types of environmental exposures that will be considered are the amount of nearby traffic, local air quality, access to greenspaces, opportunities for walking and cycling, and the amount of noise and light pollution.